Ninja JaJaMaru-kun: Development and release

 Ninja JaJaMaru-kun was developed and published by Jaleco for the Family Computer in Japan on November 18, 1985.
 The game is a spin-off of Ninja-Kid (1984), an arcade video game originally developed by Japanese company UPL, known for games such as Atomic Robo Kid.
 Jaleco had previously ported the game to the Famicom in early 1985, and decided to re-use the Ninja-Kid character for their own home console game, now named Ninja JaJaMaru-kun.
 The name is believed to come from the name of a character from the Japanese educational show Okaasan to Issho, who was named "Fukurokouji JaJaMaru".

 A Nintendo VS. System port was released by Jaleco for arcades in April 1986.
-Ganso JaJaMaru-kun (元祖じゃじゃ丸くん) is a remake of Ninja JaJaMaru-kun released in Japan on April 15, 1999 by Jaleco for the WonderSwan.
+Ganso JaJaMaru-kun (元祖じゃじゃ丸くん) is a remake of Ninja JaJaMaru-kun released in Japan on April 15, 1999, by Jaleco for the WonderSwan.
 It is an enhanced version of the original Famicom game with better control, though it uses monochrome graphics due to being an original WonderSwan game.

-On May 26, 2021, Ninja JaJaMaru-kun was added as a playable game to Nintendo Switch Online.
+Ninja JaJaMaru-kun was added as a playable game to the Nintendo Classics service in May 2021.